BinaryMuse/fluxxor/site/contents/documentation/flux-mixin.md

 Fluxbox.FluxMixin
 =================

 `Fluxbox.FluxMixin` is a simple React mixin that assists with making a [`Flux`](/documentation/flux.html) instance available to a component hierarchy.
-Simply pass an instance of `Flux` as a property named `flux` and mix in the component and any descendants of the component that declare `flux` in their `contextTypes` will automatically receive the flux instance on `this.context.flux`.
+Simply pass an instance of `Flux` as a property named `flux` and mix in the mixin and any descendants of the component that declare `flux` in their `contextTypes` will automatically receive the flux instance on `this.context.flux`.

 Note that `FluxMixin` is a function that takes `React` as an argument and returns the mixin.